docker/docs/docker-for-mac/faqs.md

 #### How to save and restore data

-The following procedure can be used to save/restore images and container data, for example if you want to switch between Edge and Stable, or reset your VM
+The following procedure can be used to save/restore images and container data, for example, if you want to switch between Edge and Stable, or reset your VM
 disk:

 1. Use `docker save -o images.tar image1 [image2 ...]` to save any images you